realmjoin/realmjoin-docs/realmjoin-client/additional-settings.md

 # Settings

 The following article shows you a list of possible RealmJoin Settings.
-These can be configured in [RealmJoin Classic](https://realmjoin-web.azurewebsites.net/).
+These can be configured in [RealmJoin Classic Portal](https://realmjoin-web.azurewebsites.net/).

 ### BranchCache.Mode